rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 - How does the amount of interest in, funding in, and participation in the AI Safety community affect progress in AI Safety?

-__Contribution__: With these questions in mind, I contribute a search and a comparison of research terms relevant to AI Safety and to DL/AI research using Google Scholar, the LessWrong/EAF API, OpenAlex, and ArXiV.
-Additionally, I forecast the near-term future of AI Safety research, of DL/AI research, and of the share of research in AI/DL that AI Safety take up.
+__Contribution__: With these questions in mind, I contribute a search and a comparison of research terms relevant to AI Safety and to DL/AI research using Google Scholar, the LessWrong/EAF API, OpenAlex, and ArXiV[^10].
+Additionally, I forecast the near-term future of AI Safety research, of DL/AI research, and of the share of research in AI/DL that AI Safety takes up.

 <!-- __Disclaimer__: I only have an undergraduate degree in Mathematics and Neuroscience; I have never performed a literature review of AI Safety research; I have never published research in a scientific journal; An -->